Understanding Dry Weight Mushroom Yields

 Understanding Your RyzaPod's True Potential

 At Ryza, we're committed to providing our customers with clear, reliable information about what to expect from their RyzaPods.
-That's why we specify that each RyzaPod will produce about 30g of dry weight mushrooms, regardless of the species you choose to grow.
-But why do we focus on dry weight instead of wet weight?
+That's why we specify that each RyzaPod (790g, 1.75lbs net weight) can produce about 30g of dry weight mushrooms, regardless of the species you choose to grow.
+But why do we focus on dry weight instead of wet weight yields?

 Let's dive in.